SSA Print LogoSeismological Society of America

 ARTICLE I Name, Principal Office, Purpose, and Restrictions

 1.01 Name.
-The name of the association is Seismological Society of America, a California nonprofit public benefit corporation ("Society").
+The name of the association is Seismological Society of America (“Society”).

 1.02 Principal Office.
 The Board of Directors ("Board") shall determine the location of the principal office of the Society.